The paint type for an

 Water-Based Latex or Oil-Based Paint?

 Eventually we all need do some painting inside and outside the house.
 Color is important, but there are other things to decide on.
-For example, does is the existing surface oil-based or water-based latex paint?
+For example, is the existing surface oil-based or water-based latex paint?
 Also, the sheen is important.

 These are just a couple of questions to answer when deciding on the type of paint for an interior or exterior face lift project.
 Each choice has pros and cons.